complxalgorithm/TweetKeywordMapper/README.md

 There may be times when you specify a higher number of expected results, but the program doesn't reach it.
 That is because Twitter has a set limit of 100 results for each search query.
 This program will only count Tweets from which it is able to extract a state of origin towards your specified number of search results.

-If you decide to map your results using ArcGIS Pro and you have mapped results for the same keyword using ArcGIS Pro, the program will overwrite field names that are already on the target US states shapefile (i.e., there will not be duplicate fields of the same name).
+If you decide to map your results using ArcGIS Pro and you have mapped results for the same keyword using ArcGIS Pro, the program will overwrite field names and their attribution values that are already on the target US states shapefile (i.e., there will not be duplicate fields of the same name).
 The full field name should be added to ArcGIS Pro, as well.
 Mapping using GeoPandas will <em>not</em> overwrite duplicate fields, and will simply create a new field with a number appended to it.
 The field names in this case will have a limit of ten (10) characters, so the full name of the field will not appear (i.e., "Tweet_Count" would be "Tweet_Coun").

 Unfortunately, due to how the code is written, you may run into issues with CSV files that have more than three fields.
 The program will add the data that was found by searching Twitter using the field indexes of the Tweet IDs, states, and keywords fields.
-I do not know if it still will work successfully with CSV files that contain more than three (3) fields.
+I do not know if it will still work successfully with CSV files that contain more than three (3) fields.

 ## To-Do List
 - [X] Clean up state extraction algorithm